 An example of this experience-led angle can seen from Hewlett Packard Enterprise.
 The potential customer is given the option to be transported to either a pristine beach surrounded by palm trees, a beautiful woodland scene or to the white mountains of the alps.
 HPE used this experience to promote their new product, HPE Primera.
 You can watch the experience here:

 More ingenuity, more creativity, better experiences and shed load of ROI rich campaigns.
-2019 provided just a taste of what is possible with this marketing technology.
+2020 provided just a taste of what is possible with this marketing technology.
 Agencies like Aircards are continually pushing the boundaries on what’s possible and it’s exciting to see.
+For smaller scale, print-based AR experiences, QuickXR is launching their Augmented Reality creator tool which gives people with no coding ability to use their visual designer to create AR-enabled print designs in minutes.

 If you’re a brand, business or marketing manager and you’re considering Augmented Reality for 2020, we’d recommend heading over to aircards.co to chat with their expert team and start brainstorming what your campaign could be.